 There's always a possibility that you have a case.
 However, you will want to consider a two key questions: damages and causation.
 First, as to damages, many personal injury suits have damages such as medical bills, lost income, etc. Therefore, the key question is whether your injury, presuming...Read more »

 As always, the individual facts and circumstances of your case will affect the answer.
 However, Texas law generally recognizes the idea of comparative fault, meaning that your recovery can be reduced in proportion with your fault for the injury.
 If you are found to be 51% or more responsible for...Read more »

 You need to hire a lawyer immediately to answer these questions.
 Semi-truck accidents are particularly time-sensitive, given that companies will automatically destroy driver logs and other important evidence as part of their normal business cycle.
-This destruction may occur before you're able to...Read more »
+This destruction may occur before you're able...Read more »

 Without knowing more about your situation, the appropriate answer is that "it depends."
 The key thing to know is that Texas has adopted a "proportionate responsibility" scheme.
-What that means is that your compensation can be reduced by the percentage of fault that is attributed to you.
-So, if you...Read more »
+What that means is that your compensation can be reduced by the percentage of fault that is attributed...Read more »

 In short, I would call a local personal injury lawyer to discuss this issue.
 It seems that you simply don't have anything for your insurance company to reimburse you for, given that you don't have any medical treatment or damage to your vehicle.